Harpo Marx: On stage

 In January 1910, Harpo joined two of his younger brothers, Julius (later "Groucho") and Milton (later "Gummo"), to form "The Three Nightingales", which would later be renamed "The Marx Brothers".
 Multiple unverified stories attempt to explain Harpo's evolution as the "silent" character in the brothers' act.
 In his memoir, Groucho wrote that Harpo simply was not very good at memorizing dialogue, and thus was ideal to portray the archetypal vaudeville role of the "dunce who couldn't speak."
+It has also been said that Harpo reinvented himself as a mute clown by 1915 due to his nerves around speaking on stage; he even turned down an offer of US$50,000 to say the single word "Murder!" in A Night in Casablanca in 1946.
+He did however sometimes speak in live performances.

 Differing stories exist regarding the origin of the Harpo stage name.
 The stories agree that the pseudonym originated during a card game at which Art Fisher, the dealer that night, referred to Marx as "Harpo" because he played the harp.
-The time and place of the game are disputed, however.
-In his autobiography Harpo Speaks!, Harpo claims that it took place in Rockford, Illinois.
+There is disagreement regarding the time and place of the game, however.
+In his autobiography Harpo Speaks!, Harpo said that it took place in Rockford, Illinois.
 The most common version of the story places it at the Orpheum Theatre in Galesburg, Illinois.
 However, this version of events is disputed, at least partially because the Orpheum Theatre was not constructed until late 1916, whereas Harpo later remembered acquiring the name in 1914.
 In addition, Fisher is believed to have left vaudeville in 1912.
 Some sources give an earlier date for its origin and suggest the game may have instead taken place at the Galesburg Auditorium Theatre or the same town's Gaiety Theatre.